manasi1031/minesweeper/README.md

 - I want to see scores
 - I want to time my game
 - I want to have levels of difficulty
+Note: This is a part of the future features section and not used for current version.

 #### Target Audience:
-Anyone can play this game and there is no specific target audience.
+Anyone can play this game and there is no specific target audience for the game.

 [Back to Table of Contents](#table-of-contents)
 ---